tmkasun/mobitel_ebil_analyser/README.md

 # Disclaimer

-This application is only developed for informative purpose individuals, No passwords or username are even required to use this application, all the relevant e-bills are required to download by user.
+This application is only developed for informative purpose of the individuals, No passwords nor username are required to use this application, all the relevant e-bills are required to download by user.

 ## Why Mobitel and who are they?

-Well it is a mobile service provider in srilanka and i'm using there service for call , sms and data.
+Well it is a mobile service provider in srilanka and i'm using their service for call , sms and data.
 That's it!